What We Do

 At the turn of the millennium, we committed our practice to sustainable design.
-Since that time we have been making homes with a smaller carbon footprint, filled with non-toxic, recycled materials.
+Since that time we have been making buildings with a smaller carbon footprint, filled with non-toxic, recycled materials.
 They are comfortable and durable.
-Our Passive Houses are taking this to the next level, using only 10% of the heating and cooling energy of a standard home.
+Today all of our new work is built to the Passive House level, using only 15-20% of the heating and cooling energy of a code-built structure.

 In each project we make an effort to fit the new element to its larger environment.
 This may mean a new room to its house, a new house to its neighborhood, or a country house to its landscape.
 Whatever the scale, the relationship between the part and the whole is critical.
 At the turn of the millennium we started taking these ideas about context to the logical next step to consider the implications of what we build in relationship to the larger environment.
 Today environmental responsibility is built into all of our work.

 We see the design process as a collaboration between owner, architect and builder.
 Its success depends upon each bringing his or her essential knowledge to the effort.
+This is particularly important in building affordable high-performance buildings.
 After defining program requirements and budget, the process continues with a review of alternative approaches, laid out in diagrammatic sketches, along with a preliminary budget.
 Pros and cons are evaluated with the owner, and a general design strategy and firm budget emerge.
 From that point forward, increasingly specific decisions are considered and incorporated into the drawings and specifications.
 The contractor is brought into the process as early as possible for his input on budget and construction details.

 We minimize construction surprises by careful detailing of all conditions that are unusual or could cause confusion.
-We essentially build the building in our drawings, integrating all the pieces that will go into it, from cabinetry and trim to structural, electrical and mechanical systems.
+We essentially build the building in our drawings, three-dimensionally using BIM software, integrating all the pieces that will go into it, from cabinetry and trim to structural, electrical and mechanical systems.
 Most potential construction problems are revealed and solved during this process.
 We recently asked a contractor if our clients saved money because our drawings are so thorough in comparision with what contractors usually see.
-His answer was no—that the end product costs what it costs.
-But what clients like, he said, is that there are almost never change orders during construction.
+The answer was no—that the end product costs what it costs.
+But what clients like, he said, is that change orders are rare during the construction of our projects.

 Much of the work we do is by reference.
 People come to us because we have high standards for design and execution, and they expect that from us.
 In turn, in everything we design, we design as if it is we were to live in it.
 Because of the kind of clientele we serve and the approach we take, the product is usually something we can all be proud of.
 Client and contractor references are available upon request.